rspamd/rspamd.com/doc/modules/rbl.md

 }
 ~~~

-It is also possible to check HTML images URLs and email addresses (domain part) in mail's body part for URLs by using URL blacklists.
-Just specify `images = true` and `check_emails = true` for such list and you are done:
+It is also possible to check DKIM signatures domains, HTML images URLs and email addresses (domain part) in mail's body part for URLs by using URL blacklists:

 ~~~ucl
     "RSPAMD_URIBL" {